8 Skills You Need to Succeed as a Surgical Tech

 2. Possess a Calm Nature

 Needless to say, the operating room is a high-stress environment.
 You will likely have to deal with tension, an urgency to accomplish procedures, and unsettling scenes.
 This is all part of the job and you must be ready for anything.
 However, don't let that scare you off.
-There are certainly many benefits to being a surgery tech as well; such as seeing a patient recover from a near-fatal injury.
+There are certainly many benefits to being a surgical tech as well; such as seeing a patient recover from a near-fatal injury.

 3. Excellent Communication Skills

-Your ability to communicate effectively and clearly is very important when dealing with the surgeon, as well as your colleagues.
+Your ability to communicate effectively and clearly is very important when dealing with surgeons, as well as colleagues.
 You must be able to state your needs and requests in a manner in which others will understand.
 There isn't a lot of time in the operating room for questions.
 Your ability to comprehend others' speech is equally important.
 One misunderstanding or misinterpretation in the operating room can have dire consequences.